 - on transfer to a new drawdown arrangement in another scheme, they notify the receiving scheme they want to designate the transferred funds to a flexi-access drawdown arrangement and the receiving scheme accepts the notification.

 It depends.
-If the conversion of a capped drawdown arrangement to flexi-access drawdown happens as a result of a member requesting it, the money purchase annual allowance (MPAA) provisions will not be triggered unless income is taken from the flexi-access drawdown arrangement.
+If the conversion of a capped drawdown arrangement to flexi-access drawdown happens as a result of a member requesting it, the MPAA provisions will not be triggered unless income is taken from the flexi-access drawdown arrangement.

 If, however, the capped drawdown arrangement is converted to flexi-access drawdown because an income payment above the GAD maximum was paid from the capped drawdown arrangement, then the MPAA provisions will be triggered.

-If a beneficiary chooses an annuity or flexi-access drawdown, this would typically involve an annuity or a flexi-access drawdown arrangement being set-up in the beneficiary’s own name.
+If a beneficiary chooses an annuity or flexi-access drawdown, this would typically be set up in their own name.

 If a member dies before age 75 with remaining flexi-access drawdown funds, any lump sum, annuity or income payments paid to beneficiaries are tax-free.
 Lump sums have to be paid within two years of a scheme administrator being notified of death to be tax-free.
 Any lump sums paid after 5 April 2016 outwith the two year period are taxed at the recipient’s marginal rate (or 45% if payment is being made to a ‘non-qualifying person’ such as a trust or legal personal representatives).